 I saved it from deteriorating like the one for sale and restored it to look better than the one on the road.
 See below for some of the steps that took it from an oxidized mess to a real beauty.

-I bought my Olds in early 1994.
-The car was compete, with 135,387 miles on the odometer and a big dent in the right-rear quarter panel.
+I bought this Olds in early 1994.
+The car was complete, with 135,387 miles on the odometer and a big dent in the right-rear quarter panel.
 I can still remember the first words out of my wife’s mouth when I pulled up in front of our house with it on a car trailer, “You paid $1,000 for that!”

 So why the big-block?
 When I was in college I had a ’55 Olds with a ’58 Olds engine mated to a B&M hydro.
 This car was definitely a sleeper and provide many happy times.
-(That’s me back then, with a side view of my original Olds below.
-If you look in the wind-wing you can see a reflection of my then girl friend, who later became my wife, taking my picture with her Brownie camera.)
+(That’s me, back then, with a side view of my original Olds below.
+If you look in the wind-wing you can see a reflection of my girlfriend, who later became my wife, taking my picture with her Brownie camera.)

 The upholstery follows the original patterns, using two shades of gray Naugahyde and pleated gray material, which looks better than when new.
 I must say that my latest little sleeper would definitely embarrass my original one at the drag strip.

 After driving it for a while I realized it was pretty hard to stop, so I fitted the front with disc brakes.
 Now it stops fast and straight.

 It took a little over five years to complete the car and I am proud to say it gets lots of attention.
 People are used to seeing a lot of ’55-57 Chevy’s here in California, but not many ’55 Oldsmobiles.

 In case you are wondering, my wife loves this car now.

 Click Here to see all the cars I have owned over the years.